JaiKumarSuther/YaBoi-V2/README.md

 # YaBoi Version 2

+## README

+This is just a dump of the whole bot.
+I did not post it here like a plug and play.
+If you can find the issues present and fix it you can use it.
+Remember that I did not post this here so people can bot Twitch.
+This has been made for educational purposes only.
+UNKWN services's bot is now public.

 ## YaBoi version 2 is a repack ( rewrite ) of YaBoi VPS

 ### Voice recognition and mention recognition